GabriWar/moni.py/README.md

-  -i, --interval SEC   Scan interval in seconds (default: 30) -n, --no-clear       Don't clear the screen between scans -q, --quiet          Don't show notifications for existing devices on first run -f, --fast           Use arp-scan for faster scanning (recommended)
+  -i, --interval SEC   Scan interval in seconds (default: 30) -n, --no-clear       Don't clear the screen between scans -q, --quiet          Don't show notifications for existing devices on first run -t, --tables-only    Print only tables without scan statistics and status messages --nmap-only          Use only nmap for scanning (slower but more detailed)
 ```

 ## 🔧 Configuration